 What the heck happened?

-I used to have that all the time back in high school.
-I knew I was witty and not afraid to show it among friends.
-At home, I could make everybody laugh.
+I used to experience this all the time in high school.
+I knew I was witty and not afraid to show it among friends and family.
 But at school, I bombed every time.
-The cool kids would have nothing of my witty remarks.
-Neglecting my verbal.
+The cool kids would have nothing of my smart remarks.
 As a reward for my witticisms, they would make the most worthless comebacks.
 Followed by pointing and laughing.
+Why where they funny?

-Apparently, there was more to it, than just being clever and funny to make people laugh.
+Apparently, there was more to it, than just being clever.

-So why didn’t people laugh?
 What other elements are involved in this elusive humor thing?
-A lot of the times laughing doesn’t even seem related to jokes.
-How is that?
-According to popular
+A lot of times laughing doesn’t even seem related to jokes.
+How come?

-According to theory, there are two overlapping basic instincts for laughter.
+According to popular theory, there are two overlapping instincts for laughter.
 Social standing and surprise (and maybe salads).
 Both can be combined in humor, but humor does not have to be part of it.
 Together these form an intricate psychological play that makes us laugh.
-From these two basic categories a few subcategories of laughter are defined:

 When you laugh out of surprise it is due to release of tension, like hiding our embarrassment.
 Accidently falling or dropping something causes you to laugh it off.